 In the U.S., archaeology is considered a sub-discipline of Anthropology.
-At Washington College you can find archaeology courses listed in the catalog and course registration lists under Sociology and Anthropology.
+At Washington College you can find archaeology courses listed in the catalog and course registration lists under Anthropology.
 Students with an interest in archaeology major in Anthropology.
 A number of courses also are cross-listed with Environmental Studies.

 Introduction to Environmental Archaeology